 We see lower Four Mile Run, its associated park lands, and its community as extraordinary in ecological and socioeconomic diversity, as well as in the range of activities that take place here, whether organized sports, outdoor recreation, informal play, fishing, picnicking, and more.
 The area’s demographic diversity is reflected in our volunteers, who come from the immediate neighborhood as well as from all across the DC metro region.

-We continue to work to ensure the benefits of nearby nature are accessible to the community, both in terms of addressing physical barriers, as with our current project to build an ADA-accessible public kayak/canoe launch, and in terms of sociocultural barriers, as with our current Spanish-language program development and translation of interpretive materials.
+We continue to work to ensure the benefits of nearby nature are accessible to the community, both in terms of addressing physical barriers, as with our current project to build an ADA-accessible public kayak/canoe launch, and in terms of sociocultural barriers, as with translation of signage and interpretive materials.

-• Coordinating 2,190 hours of volunteer service by 486 volunteers
+• Coordinating 1,618 hours of volunteer service by 438 individual volunteers

 What ways can the public get involed?